|

 look pretty as opposed to looking like a wild animal.
 Unless you're Tauren.

-boosting armor and health to levels matching that of Warriors and
+massively boosting armor and health to levels matching that of Warriors

-Gaining this form becomes possible at level 10 and requires the
+Gaining this form becomes possible at level 15 and used to require

 respective trainer at either Thunder bluff or Darnassus.
 This